ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

-It's worth mentioning that lockless data structures are simple from the user perspective, but require different design approaches from the implementer, if the data structure is more complex.
+It's worth mentioning that lockless data structures are simple from the user perspective, but require different design approaches from the implementer, which doesn't always make them easier to implement.
+One of the most straightforward data structures to implement is a `Circular Buffer`: an array and two atomic integers for reader and writer indexes.

+Another interesting lockless data structure is a `ConcurrentBitSet`, a concurrent lockless implementation of the `BitSet` which is using an `AtomicLongArray` and bitwise operators with masks to get and set certain bits.

 # Optimistic Concurrency